-Main thoroughfares such as along the N81 Blessington Road, which leads to several schools, are lacking good footpath facilities.
-At present, footpaths end abruptly and edge treatments are missing, making walking unattractive.
+Main thoroughfares such as along the N81 Blessington Road, which leads to several schools, are lacking good end abruptly and edge treatments are missing, making walking unattractive.

 Cycle lanes around TUD, The Square and Kilimanagh Shopping Centre are not segregated and are shared with bus lanes and car traffic, which creates a disincentive towards cycling.